 When setting our standards for CPD, we realise that registrants are already undertaking a wide range of CPD activities, and that these activities are an integral part of their professional life.
-Our standards do not make 'extra' requirements of professionals: our standards recognise and legitimise those learning activities which professionals are already undertaking.
+Our standards are not intended to make 'extra' requirements of health professionals registered with us: our standards recognise and legitimise those learning activities which professionals are already undertaking.